Buffalo meat: Indian export

 India is one of the world’s biggest exporters of buffalo meat.
 According to US Department of Agriculture, India leads over the next highest exporter Brazil.
 In 2015, India exported more than 2.4 million tonnes of buffalo meat and its allied products.
 Brazil exported 2 million tonnes and Australia 1.5 million tonnes.
 These two countries constitute 58.7% of all buffalo meat exports.
 India has 23.5% of global buffalo meat exports.
 In fiscal year 2014, the export share of India was 20%.

 According to data obtained from Centre for Monitoring Indian Economy (CMIE), most of India’s export is to Asian countries, which import more than 80% while African countries import around 15%.
 Within Asia, Vietnam imports 45% of the buffalo meat exported from India.

 Buffalo meat exports from India have been growing at an average of approximately 14% yearly since 2011 and fetched more than $4.8 billion in 2014.
-Last year was the first time India has earned more from the export of buffen than it did from Basmati rice exports.
+Last year was the first time India has earned more from the export of buff than it did from Basmati rice exports.